 - Wrap a whole strawberry in each portion and form into a balls

-- Lightly coat a ball of snowskin in glutinous rice flour and dust the mooncake mould (I used a 100g mould)
+- Lightly coat a ball of snowskin in cornstarch and dust the mooncake mould (I used a 100g mould)

 - Flatten the ball and roll it out with a rolling pin to form a circle